 In honour of Mental Health Awareness Week, we wanted to focus on the positive impact mentoring has been proven to have on mental health.

-The 2020 Mental Health Awareness Week theme is kindness – which couldn't be more relevant given the state of the world right now.
+The Mental Health Awareness Week theme in 2020 is kindness – which couldn't be more relevant given the state of the world amidst the global pandemic.

 "One thing that we have seen all over the world is that kindness is prevailing in uncertain times.
 We have learnt that amid the fear, there is also community, support and hope." – The Mental Health Foundation

 Another key reason behind this theme of kindness, is that helping others actually does wonders for our own mental health and emotional wellbeing.
 And so in practising kindness, we're also taking care of ourselves.
 It's a win-win.

 At its core, mentoring is about helping another person.
 A mentor is somebody who advises, supports and guides another in the right direction.

 There are many benefits of mentoring, which is why this type of relationship is established in schools, universities and organisations the world over.
 Many celebrities have cited their mentors as having played a huge role in their success, and finding a mentor is on the top of many people's career development lists.

 But less often discussed is the positive impact, for both the mentee and the mentor, that the relationship has on mental health and wellbeing.

 Here are 5 ways that mentoring has a positive effect on mental health, for both the mentee and the mentor involved: